Club: Leicester City FC | Opening: 2002 | Capacity: 32,312 seats

 Address: Filbert Way, Leicester, LE2 7FL

-Leicester City have divided their home matches into two pricing categories.
-Prices for “Gold” matches, the cheapest and most common, range from £25.00 for a seat in one of the corners to £39.00 for a central seat at one of the long sides.
-Tickets for “Platinum” matches, the most expensive, cost between £30.00 to £40.00.
-Leicester furthermore has a special “Fans Fixtures” category for a few matches, and for which significantly discounted prices apply.
+Leicester City have divided their home matches into three pricing categories.
+Prices for Category C matches, the cheapest but also rarest, range from £26.00 for a seat behind the goal or in one of the corners to £48.00 for a central seat at one of the sides.
+Tickets for Cat A matches, the most expensive, cost between £30.00 to £50.00.

 For more information email email@example.com.